-Bucks bounce back, defeat Magic 111-96 to tie series
+Bucks bounce back, beat Magic 111-96 in Game 2 to tie series

 Orlando made it somewhat interesting in the second half.

 Vucevic scored 16 points in the third quarter alone to help the Magic cut the deficit to 12, though Milwaukee got the margin back up to 20 by the end of the period.
-Orlando continued to hang around and made it 101-92 on Fultz’s jumper with 3:56 left, but the Magic couldn’t get any closer.
+Orlando continued to hang around and made it 101-92 on Markelle Fultz’s jumper with 3:56 left, but the Magic couldn’t get any closer.

 TIP-INS

 Magic: Orlando again played without injured forward Aaron Gordon and guard Michael Carter-Williams.
 Gordon has a strained left hamstring, while Williams has a strained tendon in his left foot.
-“I think Aaron is closer than Mike,” Magic coach Steve Clifford said before the game.
+“I think Aaron is closer than Mike,” Clifford said before the game.
 “He just doesn’t have the strength back in the leg, but actually watching him yesterday, they played some live two-on-two, and he’s moving a lot better than he was when they played on Monday.
 I think he’s closer, but it just depends on how things progress and how much stronger he feels by tomorrow.”

 Bucks: Milwaukee needs more production from Khris Middleton.
 The All-Star forward scored just two points and shot 1 of 8.
 He has shot 5 of 20 from the floor so far in the series.
+Budenholzer and Antetokounmpo expressed confidence in Middleton after the game and noted that he contributed to the victory in other areas.
+“I’ve seen Khris come off a bad game and the next game score 30, 35, 40,” Antetokounmpo said.
+“I’ve seen that.
+Personally, I know he’s going to be ready for Game 3.
+He’s a big-time player.”

 UP NEXT